Skip to content

 Deadlines due to the new KRITIS Regulation 1.5:

-Proof of implementation through KRITIS audits by 1 April 2024 at the latest
+• Proof of implementation through KRITIS audits by 1 April 2024 at the latest

 The KRITIS sector of municipal waste disposal and the UBI/UNBÖFI will be defined in a separate KRITIS Regulation 2.0 and a UBI Regulation in 2022.

-With IT-SiG 2.0, systems for attack detection are now explicitly part of the technical and organisational security precautions in KRITIS systems.
-These must continuously and automatically record and analyse suitable parameters and characteristics from ongoing operations.
-They should be able to continuously identify and prevent threats and provide suitable remedial measures for any faults that occur.
-This requirement can be implemented using a Security Operation Centre (SOC) or Security Information and Event Management (SIEM), for example.
+Under IT-SiG 2.0, intrusion detection systems (IDS) are now explicitly included among the technical and organisational security measures in KRITIS facilities.
+These systems must continuously and automatically collect and analyse appropriate parameters and characteristics from ongoing operations.
+To this end, they should be capable of continuously identifying and preventing threats, as well as providing for appropriate remedial measures in the event of incidents.
+This requirement can be met, for example, through a Security Operations Centre (SOC) or Security Information and Event Management (SIEM).

 The implementation of an Information Security Management System, or ISMS for short, is mandatory for operators of critical infrastructures in order to be able to implement the new security standards.
 An ISMS not only relates to the company's IT security, but also contributes to the optimisation of company processes and structures in order to reduce disruptions and risks with regard to information security management.